 Should the Lateral Flow Test return a positive result, guests will not be permitted to board, and the local health authority will be alerted by the Captain.

 This same process will apply to all joining crew as well as guests.
-Crew and guests’ temperatures will also be taken and recorded daily throughout the cruise.

 If deemed necessary, further Lateral Flow Tests will be carried out, for both guests and crew, during the cruise.

 Will it be compulsory for all guests to have had a Covid-19 vaccination prior to boarding?

 While Covid-19 vaccines are not compulsory, Hebridean’s current policy is that all guests should be fully vaccinated prior to boarding.

 What prevention measures are being taken by Hebridean to prevent cross contamination?

 Hebridean already advocates the use of antibacterial gel and has introduced heightened measures to help prevent any potential cross contamination during food service.
 Increased sanitisation procedures are in place, especially in public areas on board the ship.
 We provide pocket tissues and hand sanitiser in all cabins which we encourage guests to use, both on board and ashore.
 All public areas and all cabins will be disinfected using an Electrostatic sprayer between cruises.
 In addition, only essential visitors will be allowed to board the ship and all will have to provide a negative test.

 Will we have to wear a face covering?